Optical Resonances: From Eigenmodes to Scattering Features: MAIN FIGURE TITLES AND LEGENDS

-\subsection{Figure 3.
+\subsection{Figure 4.
 Fabrication and measurement back-action on observable resonance parameters.}

-(A) Fabrication effects.
+(a) Fabrication effects.
 (Left) Schematic of practical practical imperfections, such as size finiteness, material roughness and absorption, fluctuation and disorder of structural elements, modifying the morphology of an ideal photonic structure.
-(Right) Corresponding broadening and resonance shift due to fabrication imperfections.
-(B) Measurement effects.
-(Left) Modification of observed loaded quality factor for WGM resonator due to waveguide coupling back-action.
-(Right) Effect of finite excitation beam divergence (numerical aperture) on the resonant linewidth and position.
+(Right) Corresponding broadening and resonance shift due to fabrication imperfections. (b, c) Measurement effects. (b) Modification of observed loaded quality factor for WGM resonator due to waveguide coupling back-action. (c) Effect of finite excitation beam divergence (numerical aperture) on the resonant linewidth and position.
+Images are adapted from Refs. ~\cite{bulgakov2019high,sun2021tunable,kuhne2021fabrication} (a), Ref. ~\cite{srinivasan2007mode} (b), Ref.~\cite{sun2025flatband} (c).